Cookware, kitchen utensils & gadgets

 The washer-uppers will be happy!
 Not only do they reduce washing up but they keep food hotter for longer too.
 Pop on a table so hungry guests can help themselves.
 Place them on a trivet to protect your table - char marks are not invited.
 We have a variety of designs, all suitable for up to 180 degrees.

-Stock pots
+Casserole pots